sebastiangorski/budget-app/README.md

-In browser, clean and simple budget app written with JavaScript
+In browser, clean and simple budget app written with vanilla JavaScript ES5.